 Pr (rate #1) = 1,300 – 136 = 1,164 psi

 4. The slope (M) can be computed graphically from below Fig.

 m = log (3,000/ 1,300) / log (420/275) = 1.97

-5. Use below Eqs. to determine the optimum friction pressure losses for the impact force and hydraulic horsepower methods.
-Plot the results on Fig. 3.
+5. Use the below Eqs. to determine the optimum friction pressure losses for the impact force and hydraulic horsepower methods.
+Plot the results in Fig. 3.

 Pf = 2 (3000) / (1.97+2) = 1511 psi

 5.2.
 Max Hydraulic horsepower